 “Given how many respondents strongly desire to venture out into the world, we fully understand the need to provide reasonable and dependable travel solutions for new travelers.”

 The survey was conducted in 2017 and several media outlets apparently reported on it in early 2018.
-Forbes somehow picked up again a few days ago, which meant a few other places wrote about it, too.
-Add us to the list.
+Forbes somehow picked up again in 2019, which meant a few other places wrote about it, too.
+That’s how we found it, so add us to the list.
 Although Joe and admittedly I don’t hold the clout of The Hill.
 Well, not yet. 😉 Anyway, we thought the statistics were interesting.
 Hope you did, too.

 This post first appeared on Your Mileage May Vary